-New York City has a booming tech industry.
-This city of 8.6 million people offers high salaries and a diverse economy.
+New York City has a booming tech industry and is easily one of the cities with the most tech jobs.
+This city of 8.8 million people offers high salaries and a diverse economy.
 Tech companies in New York generate billions of dollars annually and continue to create opportunities in all five boroughs.
 NYC’s rich culture and economic opportunity make it another of the best cities for tech jobs.

 New York Tech Scene

-New York’s diverse economy creates unique opportunities for tech workers.
+New York’s diverse economy creates unique opportunities for tech workers in one of the best places for IT jobs.
 Nearly 300,000 NYC residents work in tech across many industries.
 Technology professionals earn 49% more than the average NYC resident.
 Plus, 44% of tech jobs in New York City don’t require a college degree.